leztusi/Rigify-To-Unity/README.md

 # RigifyToUnity
 Converts Rigify rig to Humanoid compatible

+Lez's forked version keep the breast bones, and removed the bendy bones that aren't supported by Unity.

 **_Installation:_**
 - Download this repo as zip archive